 - WeWork: Up to 15% off list price for a six-month membership at a US location

-- Carta: 20% discount on first year subscription, implementation fees waived
+- Carta: 20% discount on the first-year subscription, implementation fees waived

 - Salesforce: 25% subscription discount, up to $375